The CELTA course

 R18 100 ($990)

 Download the CELTA Application.
-Complete and submit it to us.
+Carefully complete and submit.

 “It changed my job prospects overnight and changed the way employers viewed me.
 It’s amazing how valuable five letters can be.”